jpsch8/myMathResearch/README.md

 The matrix multiplication function is being built on the matrix multiplication branch, (just a reminder) there needs to be something done with GUIs.
 I should make a martingale betting strategy simulator.
-Also experiment with other types of betting strategies.
+Also experiment with other types of betting strategies. is it possible to automate some physics calculations?